Enterprise AI Adoption · Transformation Advisor · Citation Economy

 Let's talk

-Right now the shift I'm most focused on: the citation economy.
+The shift I'm most focused on now: the citation economy.
 Your brand's value is no longer measured by traffic.
 It's measured by how often AI systems cite you as the answer.
-Most companies aren't tracking this.
-The ones who figure it out first will own their categories for the next decade.
+Most companies aren't tracking this yet, and the ones who fix it early hold a real edge in their category.

 Daniel Wishnia speaking at PropTech Connect Europe